freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/add-rounded-corners-with-border-radius.md

 # --hints--

-Your image element should have the class "`thick-green-border`".
+Your image element should have the class `thick-green-border`.

 ```js
 assert($('img').hasClass('thick-green-border'));